AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/mdva-32655-quoteitemcleaner-consumer-executes-one-message-per-execution.md

 Adobe Commerce on cloud infrastructure and Adobe Commerce on-premises 2.3.0 - 2.4.2

->[!NOTE]
+>![info]
 >
->The patch might become applicable to other versions with new Quality Patches Tool releases.
+ >Note: the patch might become applicable to other versions with new Quality Patches Tool releases.
 To check if the patch is compatible with your Adobe Commerce version, update the `magento/quality-patches` package to the latest version and check the compatibility on the [QPT landing page](https://devdocs.magento.com/quality-patches/tool.html#patch-grid).
 Use the patch ID as a search keyword to locate the patch.

 ## Issue

 The `quoteItemCleaner` consumer executes only one message on each execution.

-<u>Steps to reproduce</u>:
+<ins>Steps to reproduce</ins>:

 1. Check the `queue_message_status` database table and make sure all the existing queue messages are in a "Complete" state (status ID 4).
 1. Stop auto Adobe Commerce cron execution.
 1. Create two or three simple products.
 1. Do a mass delete on those three simple products.
 1. In the `queue_message_status` table you see that there are three new records for the `catalog_product_removed_queue` topic with status ID 2 (new record).
 1. Run the following command to process these pending `catalog_product_removed_queue` messages:
     ```bash
     bin/magento queue:consumers:start quoteItemCleaner --single-thread --max-messages=100
     ```

-<u>Expected results</u>:
+<ins>Expected results</ins>:

 ```sql
 select * from queue_message_status s join queue q on s.queue_id = q.id where q.name = "catalog_product_removed_queue";